angular/angular/aio/content/guide/component/component-encapsulate-style.md

 </code-example>

 These styles are post-processed so that each CSS selector is augmented with the appropriate `_nghost` or `_ngcontent` attribute.
-These modified selectors make sure the styles to be applied to the views of the components in an isolated and targeted fashion.
+These modified selectors ensure that the styles to be applied to the views of the components are in an isolated and targeted fashion.

 ## Mix encapsulation modes